apoorva-u-r/Hadoop-MapReduce/README.md

 ## Requirements

 * HDP Sandbox (https://www.cloudera.com/downloads/hortonworks-sandbox.html) imported in VMWare.
 Please read the documentation present on the cloudera.com website for instruction on how to set up and configure the Sandbox.
-* A copy of the dblp.xml file.
+* A copy of the dblp.xml file is available in the input_dir folder.
+(This folder needs to be created in the root folder of the project)
 * ssh and scp installed and working on the host system.

 ### Test setup